hertogp/pfx/README.md

 The resulting `Pfx` will have its `maxlen` set to `32` for IPv4 tuples and `128` for IPv6 tuples.

-Last but not least, a binary is interpreted as a string in CIDR-notation for some IPv4/IPv6 address or prefix.
+Last but not least, a binary is interpreted as a string either in CIDR-notation for some IPv4/IPv6 address or prefix or a representation of an EUI-48 or EUI-64 address or prefix.

 ## Ancient tradition